 To select a class within a class, you can use the descendant selector.
 The descendant selector allows you to select the descendants of an element.

-For example, if there are two classes outer and inner and the inner class is within the outer class.
-So, if we want to select the inner class element, we have to give a white space between the outer and the inner class i.e. .outer .inner.
+class element, we have to give a white space between the outer and the inner class i.e. .outer .inner

-Let’s say we have a div element with class="outer" and it has two child paragraphs, one with class inner and another without any class:
+and it has two child paragraphs, one with class inner

-<p class="inner">Paragraph with inner class</p>
+<div class="outer"> <p class="inner">Paragraph with inner class</p> <p>Paragraph with no class</p> </div>

-Now, to select the inner class element, we just need to put a white space between the outer and inner class i.e. .outer .inner.
+Now, to select the inner class element, we just need to put a white space between the outer and inner class i.e. .outer .inner

 Something like this:

-/*Select inner class paragraph*/
+/*Select inner class paragraph*/ .outer .inner{ background-color: yellow; }

 This will be the output after applying the above styles: